seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 Why, very well; I telling you then, if you be
 remembered, that such a one and such a one were past
 cure of the thing you wot of, unless they kept very
-good diet, as I told you---
+good diet, as I told you--

 **FROTH**
 All this is true.

 **POMPEY**
-Why, very well, then---
+Why, very well, then--

 **ESCALUS**
 Come, you are a tedious fool: to the purpose.
 What